-Some deep, largely unnoticed, gaps in current AI, and what Alan Turing might have done about them.
+Some deep, largely unnoticed, gaps in current AI, (e.g. gaps between human and artificial mathematics) and what Alan Turing might have done about them if he had lived several more decades after publishing his 1952 paper on The Chemical Basis of Morphogenesis (Turing 1952) (Now his most cited paper.)